 So, first of all, a super-short CV.
 I am a faculty member of the University of Florence, in Italy, where I teach physical chemistry and materials science.
 I am active in research in subjects such as mineral resources, renewable energy, system dynamics applied to economics and more, including being a partner of the European project MEDEAS dedicated to modeling the supply of mineral resources to Europe.
 Among the various things related to my scientific activity, I am one of the three chief editors of Biophysical Economics and Resource Quality (BERQ).
 It is a very interesting, ambitious, and innovative journal published by Springer.
 High quality submissions are welcome; check the web site for instructions.

-In addition to the formal scientific activity, I am supposed to take care of the communication about sustainability of the whole university of Florence.
-I am a member of the Club of Rome and of the Energy Watch group.
+In addition to the academic scientific activity, I am a member of the Club of Rome and of the Energy Watch group.
 I write a lot on the Web and my articles have appeared on "The Oil Drum," "Energy Bulletin", "Financial Sense on line" and on Cassandra's Legacy.
 Possibly the contribution I am best known for is the "Seneca Effect", the name I gave to the idea that things go to pieces much faster than the time needed to assemble them.

-I have been also convinced to work as delegate for promoting sustainability at the University of Florence, taking care of such things as dissemination of research results, installation of local vegetable gardens, good practices in waste management and the like.
+I have been also convinced to work as a delegate for promoting sustainability at the University of Florence, taking care of such things as dissemination of research results, installation of local vegetable gardens, good practices in waste management and the like.
 This takes a lot of my time, but it is a very interesting story.
-I describe this activity in the blog "universitasostenibile" (in Italian)

 Prof. Ugo Bardi

 Tel +39055 457-3118